idavis/idavis.github.io/_posts/2019-08-02-building-for-cti-devices.md

 ### TLDR

-If you just want the commands to flash an Orbitty with the v125 BSP:
+If you just want the commands to flash an Orbitty device with the v125 BSP:

 ```bash
 ~/jetson-containers/$ make cti-32.1-tx2-125-deps